Bridging the gap between static streaming and social connection for the under-35 audience.

 MY RESEARCH IDEALOGY

-Listening to the Noise
+Listening to the noise.

 Led foundational research, conducting a Heuristic Evaluation and 5 in-depth user interviews.